 Summer Housing for Law Interns & Associates

-Thank you for your interest in The Cooper Union Summer Housing Program.
-The Cooper Union Residence Hall is now at capacity for Summer 2019.
+Thank you for your interest in the Cooper Union Summer Housing Program.
+We will begin accepting applications for summer 2020 in early November 2019.

 Why Choose Cooper Union?

 It’s close.
 Cooper Union is at the center of everything that is happening in Manhattan.
 Every major subway line has a stop within a ten-minute radius of Cooper Union.
 Once you are on the subway, it’s a mere 15 minutes downtown to Wall Street, or uptown to museums and theaters.

 It’s cool.
 Yes, we’re in the East Village, home to many great clubs, movie theaters, restaurants, cafes and shops, but that is not the cool we are referring to.
 The entire building is air conditioned, with individual controls in each apartment.
 Air conditioning is included in the price of rent, so while the rest of New York City swelters, you stay cool.

 It’s clean.
 An in-house maintenance staff will prepare and deliver a clean apartment to each resident.
 Further, should any maintenance issues arise during the summer, the responsive maintenance staff is always available to help.

 It’s cheap.
 For well below market rates, you can spend the summer in Manhattan, in one of the city’s best neighborhoods.

 It’s convenient.
 No long negotiations with landlords about legal sublets, no utility bills, and no furniture rentals.
 All you need to bring is your clothes, bedding and pillows, toiletries, and kitchen supplies.